Vonng/pigsty/docs/INSTALL.md

 1. Check preconditions

 2. Check local repo exists ?
-   * Y -> create `/etc/yum.repos.d/pigsty-local.repo` to enable it
+   * Y -> Extract to `/www/pigsty` and create repo file to enable it
    * N -> Download offline package from the Internet?
-     * Y -> Download from Github / CDN and extract & enable it
+     * Y -> Download from GitHub / CDN and extract & enable it
      * N -> Add basic os upstream repo file manually ?
-          * Y -> add according to region / releasever
+          * Y -> add according to region / version
           * N -> leave it to user's default configuration
   * Now we have an available repo for installing ansible
     * Precedence: local `pkg.tgz` > downloaded `pkg.tgz` > upstream > user provide